-Net operating expenses have increased by 22% during the period.
-The main factors contributing to this are an increase in administration expenses of 23% in 2016 which was primarily related to development expenditure.
-In addition, acquisition costs incurred have risen by 14% mainly due to an increase in the level of new business.
+Net operating expenses have increased by 7% during the period.
+The primary driver of this increase is relates to staff and consultancy costs, software and license fees and Capita costs.
+In addition, acquisition costs incurred have increased due to an increase in distribution costs.